any-docs/css/content/reference/properties/scrollbar-width/index.md

 The purpose of the `scrollbar-width` is to optimize the space occupied by the scrollbar on a page or element; the purpose is not related to scrollbar aesthetics.
 The `scrollbar-width` predefined keyword values indicate to the user agent whether a normal or smaller scrollbar should be rendered.
 Avoid using `none`, as hiding a scrollbar negatively impacts [accessibility](#accessibility).

 > [!NOTE]
-> For elements that are scrollable only via programmatic means and not by direct user interaction, use the {{cssxref("overflow")}} property with a value of `hidden` rather than `scrollbar-width: none`.
+> For elements that are scrollable only via programmatic means and not by direct user interaction, use the `overflow` property with a value of `hidden` rather than `scrollbar-width: none`.

 ## Syntax